Tips For The Best Machu Picchu Pictures

 When we first published this post, one entry ticket got you into Machu Picchu all day, and it was easy to wander about and get yourself the best Machu Picchu pictures.

-What Does This Mean For Someone Who Wants The Best Machu Picchu Photos
+What Does This Mean For Someone Who Wants the Best Machu Picchu Photos?

 Presumably, if you are a photographer this will mean you need to buy two permits for the one day – a costly exercise.
 Or, as we suggest, spread your visit over 2-3 days to get the best Machu Picchu photographs that you can!